lwielar29/CircutPython/README.md

 ## LCD PRESSES

 I wired and coded an LCD screen to print the number of times I pressed a button through CircuitPython.
-I had to add a lot of new libraries to CIRCUiTROPY in order to use my LCD screen.
+I had to add a lot of new libraries to CIRCUITROPY in order to use my LCD screen and had to read my button as variable rather than a state.
 This assignment mirrored a difficult assignment last year, but we used Circuitpython code instead.
-Using my code from last year as a base for constructing this new code, the assignment was too difficult and highlighted the differences and also similarities between Arduino code and circuit python.
+Using my code from last year as a base for constructing this new code, the assignment highlighted the differences and also similarities between Arduino code and circuit python.

 <img src="https://github.com/tweissm35/CircuitPython/blob/master/media/lcdcount.jpg" width="400">